enriquepaz/2018_methane/README.md

 :computer: :bar_chart:
 Analyses to recreate the results in the manuscript **"XXX"** by XXX et al. 2018 in XXX.
-The analyses are separated into several R Markdown files.
+The analyses are setup to run in a Linux environment and are separated into several R Markdown files.

 ## Create environments